romantic668/travel_blog/README.md

-# Ruby on Rails Tutorial: sample application
+# Ruby on Rails Tutorial: travel blog

 This travel blog is adapted from
 [*Ruby on Rails Tutorial: